wangand/ud858/ConferenceCentral_Complete/README.md

 https://apis-explorer.appspot.com/apis-explorer/?base=https://udacity-conference-1209.appspot.com/_ah/api#p/conference/v1/

-Additionally, if the project is running locally, it can be accessed at: localhost:<port#>/_ah/api/explorer
+Additionally, if the project is running locally, it can be accessed at: localhost:PORT#/_ah/api/explorer

 ### Testing

-Most functions can be tested by adding properties to the request body field on the functions page in the api explorer.
+Most functions can be tested by adding properties to the request body field on the function's page in the api explorer.
 By clicking on the request body field, properties can be added and specified.
 Some functions take an inbound VoidMessage type and do not need any properties to function.
 Because how the front end links to the endpoints is not yet specified, most path names have been left blank.
 In cases where the path has been specified, there may be additional fields in addition to the Request body field that take a url safe key.
 Otherwise, all properties are specified in the Request body.

 When required, url safe keys can be obtained from the datastore.
 The additional queries getWebSafeKeys(), getSessions(), and getWishlists() return a keys for all conferences, sessions, and wishlists respectively.
 These additional queries can be used to obtain url safe keys without needing to use the datastore.